 Where to Eat in Indiana — All the Best Places

 Where to Eat in South Bend

-Home of Notre Dame, South Bend has some fantastic places to dine whether it be high end at Tippecanoe Place or classic college town eats like Legends Restaurant.
+Home of Notre Dame, South Bend has some fantastic places to dine whether it be high end at Tippecanoe Place.
 Be sure to grab some mouth-watering chocolate at the South Bend Chocolate Company in downtown.

 Where to Eat in Peru

 Where to Eat in Hendricks County

 Just south of Indy is Hendricks County where you’ll find, in my opinion, the best fried pickles around at Oasis Diner in Plainfield.
 The Bread Basket Cafe & Bakery in Danville is a sweet, family-run cafe that’s perfect for breakfast or lunch.